thegauravmahawar/system-design/basics/README.md

 In normal operation, users are geoDNS-routed, also known as geo-routed, to the closest data center, with a split traffic of *x%* in US-East and *(100 - x)%* in US-West. geoDNS is a DNS service that allows domain names to be resolved to IP addresses based on the location of a user.

+In the event of any significant data center outage, we direct all traffic to a healty data center.

+Several technical challenges must be resolved to achieve multi-data center setup:

+- Traffic redirection: Effective tools are needed to direct traffic to the correct data center.
+GeoDNS can be used to direct traffic to the nearest data center depending on where a user is located.
+- Data synchronization: Users from different regions could use differnt local databases or caches.
+In failover cases, traffic might be routed to a data center where data is unavailable.
+- Test and deployment: With multi-data center setup, it is important to test your website/application at different locations.

 ## Message Queues

 ## Logging, Metrics, and Automation